 In the early 1950s, John Greco envisioned a roadside attraction devoted to God.
 Greco spent the next few years building a theme park replicating a smaller version of Bethlehem.
 Alongside Bethlehem, there was a recreation of the Garden of Eden and biblical-themed dioramas that served as tributes to the life and work of Jesus.
 The park was visited by roughly 50,000 people annually throughout the 1960s.

 The park was easily found by the “Holy Land USA” sign and a 56-foot cross that stood tall enough to be seen for many miles.
-The cross would light up at night, and the sign was noted to resemble the style of the one in Hollywood.
-Greco wanted to expand the theme park’s site to interest more visitors and temporarily closed in 1984 for renovations.
-Plans for the expansion were never fulfilled as Greco died in 1986.
+The cross would light up at night, and the sign was noted to resemble the one in Hollywood.
+Greco wanted to expand the theme park’s site to interest more visitors, so it temporarily closed in 1984 for renovations.
+Plans for the expansion were never fulfilled, as Greco died in 1986.

-Responsibility for the park was handed off to a group of nuns.
-Holy Land USA was the victim of frequent vandalism following Greco’s death.
-The nuns tried maintaining the park’s cleanliness but never reopened to the public.
+A group of nuns was given responsibility for the park.
+Following Greco’s death, Holy Land USA was frequently vandalized.
+The nuns tried maintaining the park’s cleanliness but never reopened it to the public.

-Local groups of teenagers and foragers would behead statues, destroy dioramas, and block tunnels within the park.
-Tourists would occasionally stop and explore the theme park, but nobody stayed for long and made sure they were out of the area before sunset.
+Local groups of teenagers and foragers beheaded statues, destroyed dioramas, and blocked tunnels within the park.
+Tourists occasionally stopped to explore the theme park, but nobody stayed for long and made sure they were out of the area before sunset.

 While the nuns still owned the property and park, it became more dangerous and was even the site of a murder in 2010.
 With their safety in mind and the park’s demise, the nuns sold the property, moved away, and “no trespassing” signs were posted across the site.